imagej/imagej.github.io/pages/Bug_reporting_best_practices.md

 6. Repeat 1-5 until your problem is resolved.

-**NOTICE:** During this process it is critical to keep in mind that update sites take precedence in the  - update sites lower on the list will overwrite components in sites higher on the list.
+**NOTICE:** During this process it is critical to keep in mind that update sites take precedence in the {% include ListOfUpdateSites content="order they are declared" %} - update sites lower on the list will overwrite components in sites higher on the list.

 ### Binary search through your external plugins